DEGIRO review

 Consider IBKR instead if…

-• You want multi-currency accounts and need to convert EUR→USD regularly at tight rates.
+• You want multi-currency accounts and institutional FX rates for EUR→USD conversions.

 • Your portfolio is growing past €50–100k and FX drag is starting to matter at scale.

-• You need fractional shares, advanced order types, or a richer API/reporting setup.
+• You need fractional shares, advanced order types, or a richer reporting setup.

 • You want one broker you genuinely won’t outgrow in the next decade.